Xe/site/static/resume/resume.md

 - [My Blog](https://christine.website/blog)
 - [I Put Words on This Webpage so You Have to Listen to Me Now](https://christine.website/blog/experimental-rilkef-2018-11-30)

+## Ordination

+I am an ordained minister with the [Church of the Latter-day Dude](https://dudeism.com).
+This allows me to officiate religious ceremonies in at least the United States.
+I would be honored if you were to choose me to officiate anything for any reason.
+Please [contact](/contact) me if you have any questions.

 [homepage]: https://christine.website
 [twitter]: https://twitter.com/theprincessxena